-- 8. A local counterparty is exempt from the application of section 3, with respect to a mandatory clearable derivative resulting from a multilateral portfolio compression exercise, if all of the following apply: - (a) the mandatory clearable derivative is entered into as a result of more than 2 counterparties changing or terminating and replacing existing derivatives; - (b) the existing derivatives do not include a mandatory clearable derivative entered into after the effective date on which the class of derivatives became a mandatory clearable derivative; - (c) the existing derivatives were not cleared by a clearing agency or clearing house; - (d) the mandatory clearable derivative is entered into by the same counterparties as the existing derivatives; - (e) the multilateral portfolio compression exercise iswas conducted by an independent third-party.
+- 8. A local counterparty is exempt from the application of section 3, with respect to a mandatory clearable derivative resulting from a multilateral portfolio compression exercise, if all of the following apply: - (a) the mandatory clearable derivative is entered into as a result of more than 2 counterparties changing or terminating and replacing existing derivatives; - (b) the existing derivatives do not include a mandatory clearable derivative entered into after the effective date on which the class of derivatives became a mandatory clearable derivative; - (c) the existing derivatives were not cleared by a clearing agency or clearing house; - (d) the multilateral portfolio compression exercise involved both counterparties to the mandatory clearable derivative is entered into by the same counterparties as the existing derivatives; - (e) the multilateral portfolio compression exercise iswas conducted by an independent third-party.